NguyenAndrew/Penjar/README.md

 # Penjar - PostgreSQL Express Node Jest Axios React

-Penjar.js is the fastest way to spin up a Full Stack application (React + Node) with Jest testing.
+Penjar is the fastest way to spin up a Full Stack application (React + Node) with Jest testing.
 Evolution and based off of the [Careen](https://github.com/NguyenAndrew/careen) stack.
+Now using TypeScript!

 ## Architecture